AashnaNarang/MLTrading/README.md

 3. yarn dev

 # Troubleshooting
 Replace the group1-shard1of1.bin file on your local server folder with the one from the zip folder model_js.
 Model_js is the converted tensorflow model into tensorflowjs.
-YOu can find the groupshard file in MLTrading/server/services/model.
+You can find the groupshard file in MLTrading/server/services/model.